yasiryagi/helpdesk/roles/council-members/README.md

 ---

-Note that the KPI rewards will be based on the exchange rate at the **START** of the Councils term.
+Note that the KPI rewards will be based on the exchange rate at the **START** of the Council's term.
-The weekly "Recurring Rewards", will thus act as a constraint on the Councils budget.
+The weekly "Recurring Rewards", will thus act as a constraint on the Council's budget.

 If they overspend, their KPI rewards will go down in value.
 Assuming the exchange rate drops 20%, the KPI reward of USD300 will instead be USD240.

-When a KPI is paid out (in tJOY), the equivalent amount will be added to the fiat pool.
+When a KPI is paid out (in tJOY), the corresponding amount will be added to the fiat pool.

 ## Get Started
 Unlike most of the other current and future roles on the Joystream Platform, most of the information and actions required by participants in the governance system is available in our UI - named [Pioneer](https://testnet.joystream.org).
 For elected CMs, some familiarity with [GitHub](https://github.com/Joystream/community-repo/) is required, and at any time, a subset of the CMs must be able to use git, and basic coding review skills.
 As the project grows, new skills and more advanced skills may be required.